 Coalition of Cancer Cooperative Groups.
 This organization provides resources and information about clinical trials, including the ability to search for clinical trials.
 Patients can also talk with a specialist to help them find a clinical trial.

 EmergingMed Navigator.
 EmergingMed offers a phone and Internet-based service that identifies clinical trial options that match a patient’s specific diagnosis, stage, and treatment history.
 Clinical trial specialists provide telephone support upon request to help connect eligible patients with IRB-approved study sites that are enrolling new participants.

-National Cancer Institute (NCI) Clinical Trials: The NCI, part of the National Institutes of Health, is the federal agency that provides funding for most U.S. cancer clinical trials.
-This comprehensive site provides information on both open and closed cancer clinical trials that are funded by the government, as well as many sponsored by pharmaceutical companies, medical centers, and some international organizations.
+National Cancer Institute (NCI) Clinical Trials: The NCI, part of the NIH, is the federal agency that provides funding for most U.S. cancer clinical trials.
+This comprehensive site provides information on both open and closed cancer clinical trials that are sponsored or supported by NCI.
+You can also search for NCI-supported clinical trials online.

-WHO International Clinical Trials Registry Platform Search Portal.
-The World Health Organization (WHO) coordinates health matters within the United Nations.
+World Health Organization (WHO) International Clinical Trials Registry Platform Search Portal.
+The WHO coordinates health matters within the United Nations.
 This database allows people to search clinical trial registration information from many countries’ registries.

 The organizations listed in alphabetical order below provide clinical trials listings for a specific type of cancer.

 BreastCancerTrials.org.
 This is a not-for-profit online service that helps users to find breast cancer-specific clinical trials that might be right for them.
 The site offers study summaries, a way for users to share their online health history with research sites, and an alert service that notifies users of recently added clinical trials.